FAQ

 What happens after I submit a domain?

-KMayer Exposure Lens AI validates the domain, queues the passive_public review, and sends the verification email first.
+KMayer Exposure Lens AI validates the domain, queues the public evidence lane, and sends the verification email first.
 The review runs asynchronously so the public form stays fast while the private results journey remains protected.

 Private verified results Trust journey